Hosting WordPress Using Amazon S3

 - Copying static files to an Amazon S3 static website.

-- Creating a cron job to automatically update Amazon S3.
+- Creating a script to send your Wordpress changes to Amazon S3.

 Technical knowledge prerequisites